-Typically, not all cameras provide useful data at any given time.
+Typically, not all cameras can provide useful data at any given time.
 For example, in the Spaceship dataset, viewpoints on the other side of the ship (with regards to eye location) will provide very little useful data compared to viewpoints near the eye.
-In cases where performance is a concern, we might want to use a lower number of viewpoints in order to maintain a high framerate, which is crucial for a VR experience.
+In other cases, we might want to use a lower number of viewpoints in order to maintain a high framerate, which is crucial for a VR experience.